 Read also: Python optimization techniques

 The __init__ methods are used as constructors in Python.
 It automatically gets called when Python allocates memory to a new class object.
 The purpose of this method is to set the values of instance members for the class object.

 Trying to explicitly return a value from the __init__ method implies that you want to deviate from its actual purpose.

 A solution for this is to add a new property and move the desired logic to a different instance method.

-Python is abundant with its large number of library modules which comes out of the box.
+Python is abundant with its large number of library modules that come out of the box.
 But problems can occur if you run into a name clash between the name of one of your modules and a module with the same name in the standard library that ships with Python.

-This will result in importing another library which in turn tries to import the Python Standard Library version of a module but, since you have a module with the same name, the other package mistakenly imports your version instead of the one within the Python Standard Library.
+This will result in importing another library, which in turn tries to import the Python Standard Library version of a module.
+Since you have a module with the same name, the other package mistakenly may import your version instead of the one within the Python Standard Library.

-Care should, therefore, be taken to avoid using the same names as that of standard Python libraries.
+Therefore, it should be taken care of to avoid using the same names as that of standard Python libraries.